gimelbrantlab/magic/README.md

 | ABCA7  	| chr19  	| BAE  	| 0.143047898  	| 0.615609924

 With -v option on, model_name_to_validation.txt file is created for each model containg information about model performance.
 Additionally, file summary_models.tsv is created with table of perfomance metrics of all models.

+If no validation file is provided, validation is performed on the testing portion of the training data (the fraction is controlled by -p parameter).
+Is p is set to 100 (meaning that 100% of training data is used for training), no validation is performed (and files model_name_to_validation.txt and summary_models.tsv are not created).

 ## Contact us